ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 in tho spring aro generally more robust
 than others.
 Births and deaths aro more
 &quot; frequent by night than by day.
 Total
-number of men capnhle of bearing arms is
+number of men capnhle of bearing arms i
-calcu-lated at one fourth thu
-population.
-Thero is a village out West
-so healthy that peoplo can&#x27;t die there
 </td></tr></table>

 ---